stefan-hudelmaier/ifilter/README.md

 # ifilter
 Command line tool for interactively filtering lines in a pipe (inspired by git rebase --interactive).
-It will open the stdin it receives in an editor (it uses $EDITOR and $VISUAL and falls back to vi) and outputs it again, along with any modifications.
+It will open the stdin it receives in an editor (it uses $EDITOR and $VISUAL and falls back to vi) and output it again, along with any modifications.
 If a line is prefixed with # it get's ignored.